 Colorado Springs has substantial natural and community resources upon which to build a robust sports entrepreneurship ecosystem.
 This includes an existing sports industry, institutions of higher education, natural beauty, and business friendly environment.

-As a venture attractor, Torch Grants will catalyze these resources to attract and retain promising young companies so they can take full advantage of all that the Pikes Peak region has to offer.
+Torch Grants will catalyze these resources to attract and retain promising young companies so they can take full advantage of all that the Pikes Peak region has to offer.

 Known as “Olympic City USA,” the centerpiece of the local sports economy is many components of the Olympic movement.
 This includes the U.S. Olympic & Paralympic Committee, a U.S. Olympic & Paralympic Training Center, four international sports federations, 24 National Governing Bodies of Sport, and the soon-to-open United States Olympic & Paralympic Museum and Hall of Fame.